Prix du Calvados History: Juvenile Fillies on their way to the mile

 The Prix du Calvados winners’ list includes the names of several fillies who have gone on to great things, such as Theia (1975, Prix Marcel Boussac), Exclusive Order (1981, Prix Maurice de Gheest), Maximova (1982, Prix de la Salamandre), Almeira (1983, Prix Marcel Boussac), Helen Street (1984, Irish Oaks), Whalkilyric (1986, dam of Hernando, Prix du Jockey Club), Oczy Czarnie (1988, Prix de la Salamandre), Verveine (1991, Prix de l'Opéra), Six Perfections (2002, Prix Marcel Boussac, Prix Jacques Le Marois), Elusive Wave (2008, Poule d'Essai), Elusive Kate (2011, Marcel Boussac, Falmouth Stakes, Prix Romanet twice) and Polydream (2017, Prix Maurice de Gheest).

-The race was sponsored by the Haras du Logis, the Haras des Capucines (from 2005 to 2012), the PMU, Longines, The Jockeys' Association, and since 2017 by Shadwell, the breeding operation of Sheikh Hamdan Al Maktoum.
+The race was sponsored by the Haras du Logis, the Haras des Capucines (from 2005 to 2012), the PMU, Longines, The Jockeys' Association, and by Shadwell, the breeding operation of Sheikh Hamdan Al Maktoum.

 Foreign winners